Series: Charley Chase

 Following the dance with his daughter, James Finlayson returns to his table to find her boyfriend with his chest exposed (after Charley has ripped off his dickie).
 When Finlayson sees the man's tattoo, he does a very funny close-up double-take!
 Makes me laugh every time!

-•"In the twenty-first century, the idea that a fancy dinner would cost less than twenty dollars and a dollar was a sufficient tip seems outrageous, but that is indeed how it was during the Depression." - James L. Neibaur•When we first see Gertrude Astor (the obnoxious man's wife, Gwendolyn), she looks a bit cold, don't you think?
+• When we first see Gertrude Astor (the obnoxious man's wife, Gwendolyn), she looks a bit cold, don't you think?
 It's amazing that scene passed the censors in 1935!
+Incidentally, the film was released on her 46th birthday.

 Harry, taxi driver